-English folk-singer Vashti Bunyan has had a unique career trajectory, which started when she recorded a Jagger-Richards song in the mid-1960s.
+English folk-singer Vashti Bunyan has enjoyed a unique career trajectory, starting when she recorded a Jagger-Richards composition in the mid-1960s.
 Her early singles failed to gain much attention, and Bunyan instead travelled by horse and cart to join a commune in the Hebrides.
-On the journey she wrote the songs for her debut Just Another Diamond Day, which she released in 1970 under the guidance of Joe Boyd.
+On the journey, she wrote the songs for her debut Just Another Diamond Day, which she released in 1970 under the guidance of Joe Boyd.
 The album sold poorly and Bunyan retired from the music business to concentrate on raising her children.

-But despite her limited output, Bunyan’s worth getting to know.
-Just Another Diamond Day has a twee, naive beauty, while her 21st century output is surprisingly strong, mixing elegant arrangements with economic writing.
+But despite her limited output, Bunyan’s catalogue is worth exploring.
+Just Another Diamond Day has a twee, naïve beauty, while her 21st-century output is surprisingly strong, mixing elegant arrangements with economical writing.

 Vashti Bunyan Album Reviews

 Vashti Bunyan recorded a couple of unsuccessful singles in the mid-1960s.
 When these failed to meet with success, she was dropped from her record label by Andrew Loog Oldham.
 She travelled through Scotland in a horse and cart, and during this time she composed the songs for Just Another Diamond Day.
 The album was produced by Joe Boyd, and it includes folk-rock fixtures like Dave Swarbrick and Simon Nicol from Fairport Convention, Nick Drake’s string arranger Robert Kirby, and Robin Williamson.